rhymeas/TravelBlogr/docs/IMAGEKIT_EXTERNAL_URL_SETUP.md

    - ✅ Image is transformed (800px width)

 3. **If still 404:**
+   - Check that Web Proxy origin is attached to URL endpoint
-   - Check that External URL is enabled
+   - Check that Web Proxy is set as 1st priority
    - Wait 1-2 minutes for settings to propagate
    - Clear browser cache
    - Try a different image URL